martensoderlind/Traning-app/README.md

 What I Learned:

-    How to connect to an SQLite database using Node.js.
+    - How to connect to an SQLite database using better-sqlite3.
-    Creating tables and managing schemas for data storage.
+    - Creating tables for data storage.
-    Performing SQL queries to retrieve data.
+    - Performing SQL queries to retrieve data.
-    Error handling and data validation during database operations.